Angel5215/100DaysOfSwiftUI/Drawing/README.md

 - Shapes are also views.

 - SwiftUI 0 degrees is not straight upwards, but instead directly to the right.
 Shapes measure their coordinates from the bottom-left corner rather than the top-left corner, which means SwiftUI goes the other way around from one angle to the other.

+- `Color` conforms to `View` but also to the `ShapeStyle` protocol, which means it can be used for fills, strokes and borders when drawing.

+- `Image` views can also be used for fills, strokes and borders through the `ImagePaint` type.

+- Using the `drawingGroup()` modifier we tell SwiftUI it should render the contents of the view into an off-screen image before putting it back onto the screen as a single rendered output, which is significantly faster.
+Behind the scenes, this modifier is powered by **Metal**, which is Apple's framework for working directly with the GPU for extremely fast graphics.